Joewus12345/openai-support-agent-demo/public/knowledge_base/product_exchange.md

 ## Product Exchange

-If the customer struggles with initiating an exchange:

-Manually process the exchange.
+When a component is incompatible or defective:

-Use the create_return tool to generate a return.
+Process the exchange manually and use create_return to issue a return label.

-Inform the customer that they will receive a return label via email and communicate expected timelines (usually, returns are processed within 3 business days).

-Explain that once the return is processed, they can ask for a replacement here or via their orders page.
+Exchanges are typically completed within 3 business days of receiving the returned part.

+Advise the customer when the replacement automation equipment will ship.